Azure/azure-kusto-go/MIGRATION.md

 ## 1. Changes in Dependencies and go.mod File

-To migrate from the old SDK to the new one, you'll need to update your `go.mod` file's dependencies.
+To migrate to version 1.x from older versions, you'll need to update your `go.mod` file's dependencies.

 **Old SDK:**
 ```bash